Setting up the Robot Project

 Java Package - The name of the generated Java package used when generating the project code

 Export Directory - The folder that the project is generated into when Export to Java or C++ is selected

 Export Subsystems - Checked if RobotBuilder should export the Subsystem classes from your project

 Export Commands - Checked if RobotBuilder should export the Command classes from your project

-Wiring File - the location of the html file that contains the wiring diagram for your robot
+Wiring File location - the location of the html file to generate that contains the wiring diagram for your robot

 When using source control the project will typically be used on a number of computers and the path to the project directory might be different from one users computer to another.
 If the RobotBuilder project file is stored using an absolute path, it will typically contain the user name and won’t be usable across multiple computers.
 To make this work, select “relative path” and specify the path as an directory offset from the project files.
 In the above example, the project file is stored in the folder just above the project files in the file hierarchy.
 In this case, the user name is not part of the path and it will be portable across all of your computers.